Ashukr321/complete_data_structure_and_algorithms_for_placement/README.md

     23. What is the internal nodes in the tree ?
     24. Print all the internal nodes of the tree ?
     25. Find the minimum and maximum height of the tree ?
     26. Print the tree node data using level order traversal ( uses queue Ds) ?
+    27. print  reverse level order tree traversal using queue  and stack Ds ?

 ## Recursion